-I love today’s gospel of John (5:-5-6), “Now a certain man was there who had an infirmity thirty-eight years.
+John (5:-5-6) is such a challenging question, “Now a certain man was there who had an infirmity thirty-eight years.
 When Jesus saw him lying there and knew that he already had been in that condition a long time, He said to him, ‘Do you want to be made well?’”

 I was angry and self-indulgent (I often still am).
 My faith was shallow and lifeless (it, maybe not so often, still is).
 I continually picked at the scabs of the wounds inflicted by others, refusing to forgive and, at the same time, denying my own sinfulness (yeah, you guessed it – still doing that).

-As I listened to God’s word and began to meet and know some faithful Christians, I became aware of an unexplainable longing in my heart.
+As I listened to God’s word and began to meet some faithful Christians, I became aware of an unexplainable longing in my heart.
 That was God, though I didn’t realize it at the time.
-I found myself getting bolder at reaching out to God with a longing to trust him.
+I found myself getting bolder at reaching out to trust him.
 Though I still considered myself unworthy of anyone’s love, especially God’s.

-I was also learning, belatedly, to become a better parent.
-God intended for parenting skills to be passed down from generation to generation, but some of us have to look elsewhere for guidance.
+I was also learning to become a better parent.
+I believe God intended for the parenting skills he taught to be passed down from generation to generation, but some of us have to look elsewhere for guidance.
 As much as I resented my mother for abusing me, and as determined as I was not to be like her…I was.
 Her way was the only way I knew.
-But then God showed me some “Parenting 101” through others in my life.
+But then God gave me lessons in “Parenting 101” through others in my life.

-One by one, our children were leaving home, and my husband and I became lost in the deafening silence of our empty nest.
+One by one, our kids were leaving home, and my husband and I became lost in the deafening silence of our empty nest.
 So after much thought, counseling, and prayer, I made the heart-wrenching decision to leave.
-Each of our children reacted differently to the news of our separation, but all of them were devastated.
 It was probably the most challenging decision of my life!
 I had no idea what the outcome would be.
 I will say this in hindsight; I know I did not sense God was approving my decision or telling me to leave.
-But I am sure he intended to use my decision “for his good”.
+But I am sure he intended to use this new reality “for his good”.
 (Genesis 50:20)

 How can I describe to you the soul-cleansing I experienced during that time, what those eight months were like for me?
 Every single day seemed to bring to light another of Linda’s issues to deal with.
 I didn’t enjoy confronting my pride, anger, and resentfulness.
 As a matter of fact, it was, in essence, like being in hard labor – for eight months.
 Non-stop.
 With no anesthetic!